Akon: Early life

 Aliaune Damala Bouga Time Puru Nacka Lu Lu Lu Badara Akon Thiam was born on April 16, 1973, in St. Louis, Missouri, to a Muslim family.
-His mother is dancer Kine Gueye Thiam (née Gueye), and his father is Senegalese percussionist Mor Thiam.
+His mother is dancer Kine Gueye Thiam, and his father is Senegalese percussionist Mor Thiam.
 Mor Thiam was born to a Toucouleur family of Quranic scholars in Kaolack, Senegal, a francophone country in West Africa.
 Akon spent a significant part of his childhood in Senegal, which he described as his "hometown".
 Akon learned to play five instruments, including drums, guitar and djembe.
 At age seven, he and his family relocated to Union City, New Jersey, splitting his time between the United States and Senegal until settling in Newark.
 Growing up in New Jersey, Akon had difficulties getting along with other children.
 When he and his younger brother, Bu Thiam, reached high school, his parents left them on their own in Jersey City and moved the rest of the family to Atlanta, Georgia.
 Akon attended William L. Dickinson High School in Jersey City.

 Akon has stated that he was part of an auto-theft ring and spent three years in prison from 1999 to 2002.
 However, in April 2008, The Smoking Gun website challenged his claim with court records and interviews with detectives involved in Akon's case, concluding that he was not convicted of any crime and did not serve time in prison.
 Akon responded to the report by saying that he never spent 3 consecutive years in prison, but had many shorter sentences that add up to three years.
 Despite his history of giving interviews claiming he is a convicted felon and at one point led a car theft ring, Akon is acknowledged to have fictionalized his criminal history, with a 1998 gun charge conviction, which resulted in him only receiving three years probation, in fact being his only criminal conviction even as of November 2025.